Did Leonardo da Vinci Believe In God?

 To be able to paint that painting, he would have had to have studied the writings of the Bible and learned about the lives of the apostles.
 Because he understood them so well, this painting continues to be a religious masterpiece.

-What we do know about him is his character and the kind of man that other person said that he was.
+We know his character and the kind of man the other person said he was.
 From his character and what others saw of him, others considered him to have many “good Christian attributes.”

 Leonardo’s Personal Character

-Many of the early biographers as Giorgio Vasari, who personally knew Leonardo or knew people who knew him, Leonardo da Vinci was described as a kind and generous man.
+Many of the early biographers, such as Giorgio Vasari, who personally knew Leonardo or knew people who knew him, described Leonardo da Vinci as a kind and generous man.
 He was well-liked in the community and was considered a great conversationalist with charm and wit.

 Vasari said this about Leonardo and how others saw him: